 Today I am sharing a personal story of transformation.
-My purpose in sharing is to spread the word about how I overcame chronic migraine so that others living with that pain might also find relief.
+My purpose in sharing is to spread the word about how I reduced the frequency and severity of migraines in my life so that others living with that pain might also find relief.

 Intro and Old Story

 I started having migraines in childhood.
 I’m now 56 (as of 2019).
 For most of my adult life, I had headaches almost daily and had migraines at least twice a week.
 Migraines often had me down for two to four days at a time.

 I was completely preoccupied with “trying not to have a migraine”.
 Due to my focus on this and other fear-based thoughts, I was living in an almost constant state of stress, anxiety, and overwhelm.